-You may be admitted to the Inpatient Unit because you need to get medications to recover from an illness or to prevent further complications.
-Talk to your care team to determine if the Liberty Inpatient Unit is right for you.
+Your child may be admitted to the Inpatient Unit because they need to get medications to recover from an illness or to prevent further complications.
+Talk to your child's care team to determine if the Liberty Inpatient Unit is right for your child.